-F.4.5.Ex (Exhibit) Notice and Information on Illegal Drugs and Steroids http://www.alamo.edu/uploadedFi les/District/Employees/Departments/Ethics/pdf/policies/F.4.5- Policy.pdf
+F.4.5.Ex (Exhibit) Notice and Information on Illegal Drugs and Steroids

+F.4.5.Ex Notice and Information on Illegal Drugs and Steroids (Exhibit)

-CONCLUSION OF AY2015-2017 REVIEW
+CONCLUSION OF AY2017-2019 REVIEW

 SPC is committed to providing its students a drug and alcohol free learning environment.
 We will continue to monitor and review our current practices to continually improve our process, training, communications and support to our students.
 Toward that end, SPC prohibits the unlawful possession, use, manufacture or distribution of unauthorized drugs and alcohol in the workplace, on the campus or at any SPC activities.
 SPC shall continue to provide a safe, responsive environment for all students.